FAQs About the Fall 2020 EWA Reporting Fellowships

 Does my project have to be published or aired?

 Yes.
 To qualify for the EWA Reporting Fellowship, you must submit a letter from your editor or newsroom supervisor supporting your participation in the program and providing a commitment to publish your work upon completion.

 Yes.
 Freelancers must submit a letter from the appropriate editor at an independent news outlet confirming that their work will be published.

 No, though EWA Fellows may use some of their award money to get relief from regular newsroom duties.

 What kind of stories are you looking for?

-EWA is inviting proposals that examine issues at the K-12 and postsecondary levels.
-Of particular interest in this round are stories that address the following K-12 topics:
+Of particular interest in this round are projects that address the following topics:

 On what basis will you judge applications?